 5. Parking.
 For purposes of clarification, Tenant's Pro Rata Share of parking facilities serving the Building may include parking spaces in the parking garage at 101 Elliott Avenue West.
 Landlord agrees to use reasonable efforts to locate as many of Tenant's parking spaces as possible within the 201 Elliot Avenue West parking garage, but in no event less than one hundred (100) parking spaces, provided Tenant does not release its license to use any portion of Tenant's Pro Rata Share of the parking facilities.
 As of the Sixth Amendment Execution Date, Tenant's Pro Rata Share of the parking facilities is equal to one hundred five (105) parking spaces (the "Current Allotted Parking Spaces").
 As of the Final Commencement Date, Tenant's Pro Rata Share of the parking facilities will be equal to one hundred twenty-four (124) parking spaces (the "Allotted Parking Spaces").
-The cost for each parking space allocated to Tenant shall continue to be payable by Tenant as set forth in the Lease; provided, however, the parties agree that the prevailing market rate for the Current Allotted Parking Spaces as of the Sixth Amendment Execution Date is equal to Two Hundred Twenty
+The cost for each parking space allocated to Tenant shall continue to be payable by Tenant as set forth in the Lease; provided, however, the parties agree that the prevailing market rate for the Current Allotted Parking Spaces as of the Sixth Amendment Execution Date and the Allotted Parking Spaces as of the Final Commencement Date is equal to Two Hundred Twenty